SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/recurrence/index.md

 ![Recurring follow-up dialog -screenshot][img1]

-At the upper right of the **Repeating follow-ups** dialog, the start date and time for the follow-up as well as the end time are displayed.
-You can change only the start date for the follow-up here.
-To change the time, first close the **Repeating follow-ups** dialog and then change the time in the **Follow-up** dialog.
+At the upper left of the **Repeating follow-ups** dialog, the start date and time for the follow-up as well as the end time are displayed.

 ## <a id="frequency" />Frequency